Women in Midlife: Finally the Woman I Could Have Been

 What might I do differently tomorrow?

-Over time, these small practices rebuild trust in your internal compass and support emotional resilience in midlife.
+Over time, these small practices help you rebuild trust in yourself.

 Therapy for High-Functioning Anxiety in Women